 Similar to Area 2, we see some major price correction here even as sales continue their 4th straight month of beating the previous year.

 Oldham County home sales really have a great deal of potential, especially if there were some sub $300k options available to buyers.
-Maybe with land prices developers just can’t make the numbers work.
+Maybe with current land prices, developers just can’t make the numbers work.

 About time prices move higher here in South Oldham but it comes at the expense of even lower sales.
-Just 20 unites in an entire month is not going to win any awards.
+Just 20 units in an entire month is not going to win any awards.

 - Area 0: Central Downtown District, Old Louisville Homes